perladvent/perldotcom/content/article/_pub_1999_10_p5pdigest_THISWEEK-19991017.md

     >
     > to get all the symbols that were exported into `MyCompany::CGIBundle` re-exported into their own namespace.

     I had written a module something like this back in February, so I decided that put it on CPAN.
-It is now available at [ModuleBundle-0.01d](/CPAN/authors/id/MJD/ModuleBundle-0.01.tar.gz).
+It is now available as ModuleBundle.
 Nick Ing-Simmons also pointed out that his `Tk::widgets` module does something similar: `use TK::widgets qw(Text       Entry Canvas)` is equivalent to:

          use Tk::Text ();
          use Tk::Entry ();